ArmanDuha8/ArmanDuha8.github.io/_publications/ML.md

 collection: publications
 category: manuscripts
 permalink: /publication/Two-mode
-excerpt: 'The threshold displacement energy ($E_d$) is a fundamental parameter for understanding radiation damage in materials, yet its determination typically relies on costly experiments or computationally expensive simulations.
+excerpt: 'The threshold displacement energy (E<sub>d</sub>) is a fundamental parameter for understanding radiation damage in materials, yet its determination typically relies on costly experiments or computationally expensive simulations.
 In this work, we employ the Sure Independence Screening and Sparsifying
 Operator (SISSO) machine learning method to develop analytical models that predict $E_d$ based on fundamental material properties.
 Our models achieve high accuracy for monoatomic materials, outperforming traditional empirical approaches.
 For polyatomic systems, we identify key challenges and